tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 **Common changes**

-- Improved the speed of sending file messages from users outside China.
+- Improved the speed of sending file messages from users outside Chinese mainland.
-- Fixed the issue where the message status fetched by getLastMessage was incorrect after a message was recalled.
+- Fixed the issue where the message status fetched by `getLastMessage` was incorrect after a message was recalled.
 Fixed the issue where the callback is called multiple times after message listening was recalled.
-- Fixed the issue where the backend failed to obtain the muting time after a member is muted, quit the group, and joined the group again.
+- Fixed the issue where the backend failed to obtain the muting time after a member is muted, left the group, and joined the group again.
 - Fixed the issue where the msg time was ineffective at savemsg after the msg time was proactively modified.
 - Fixed the issue where no callback occurred occasionally upon login.
 - Fixed the issue where rand and timestamp of a recalled group message are empty.